-In addition to cheese and beverages, we included a mix of finishes for our guests to assemble their own cheeseboards.
-Additions like Niagra grapes, garlic stuffed olives, crackers, and a grape Jelly from Southridge Jam Co., a social enterprise in Niagara, Ontario that provides individuals who have recently experienced homelessness the opportunity to develop job training and life skills.
+In addition to cheese and beverages, we included a mix of finishes for our guests to assemble their cheeseboards.
+Additions like Niagra grapes, garlic stuffed olives, crackers, and a grape Jelly from Southridge Jam Co., a social enterprise in Niagara, Ontario that provide individuals who have recently experienced homelessness the opportunity to develop job training and life skills.

 Baby Prediction Cards